 According to various projections on fastest growing careers, communication skills will be part of basic competencies in many occupations well into the next century.
 In addition, executives in leading companies indicate that college students need better communication skills as well as the ability to work in teams and with people from different backgrounds.

-The Communication program at UOG offers a major designed to prepare professionals in journalism, mass media, public relations and other communication-related areas.
-The program also serves the university community with General Education and elective courses for all majors, and offers a minor which is an ideal complement for any major which requires substantial skill in interpersonal, public, or mass communication.
+The Communication program at UOG offers a major designed to prepare professionals in journalism, mass media and other communication-related areas.
+The program also serves the university community with General Education and elective courses for all majors and offers a minor which is an ideal complement for any major which requires substantial skill in interpersonal, public, or mass communication.

 Upon successful completion of the communication program, the student should be able to demonstrate the ability to successfully:

-The Communication major consists of a 15-hours core, an 18-hour track, and 12 hours of Communication electives.
+The Communication major consists of a 15-hour core, an 18-hour track, and 12 hours of Communication electives.
 The core includes foundation courses in mass media, argumentation, intercommunication, a professional internship, and a senior-level capstone course.
-Students may choose one or more of these sub-cores:

-Communication Studies requires dynamic personal involvement.
+The Communication Studies and Public Relations track requires dynamic personal involvement.
 Students create and test their ideas, develop individual abilities and gain competence in a variety of communication settings.
-They acquire knowledge and methods that apply to nearly every aspect of their private and public lives.
-Competence in communication is considered a generative skill that helps unlock all other learning, for a lifetime.
+Students acquire both theoretical knowledge and practical training in developing messages for various groups, analyzing audiences and designing campaigns.

-Mass Media & Journalism track focuses on providing knowledge of the theories, processes and practices of the mass media and on the development of professional telecommunications skills in a variety of mass communication fields such as broadcasting, video production and advertising.
-Students learn reporting, writing, editing and graphic design skills.
-Emphasis placed on studying news events in the context of larger social issues and interpreting these insights for a mass audience.
+The Mass Media & Journalism track focuses on providing knowledge of the theories, processes and practices of the mass media and on the development of professional telecommunications skills in a variety of mass communication fields such as broadcasting, video production, and advertising, Students learn reporting, writing, editing, and graphic design skills.
+Emphasis is placed on studying news events in the context of larger social issues and interpreting these insights for a mass audience.

 |CO106||Introduction to Mass Communications||3 credits|